 For some reason, reusable grocery bags seem to multiply on their own.

 A lot of companies give them out for free or we find ourselves at the checkout buying a $1. reusable bag.
 Go through and save the best bags and get rid of the rest.

 I am suggesting this for 2 reasons.
 First, why keep more than you could ever use?
 Second, keeping a lot of extra bags has made it harder to keep them organized and know exactly where they are.

 Keep what you can use and donate the rest.

 I have always stocked up on office supplies and now I am wondering why.
 It takes so long to go through a 50 pack of pens!

 Now I am going through my office and deciding what I will actually use and what can be donated.

 This is helping to keep my office drawers nice and organized instead of overflowing with extras.

 When I am shopping I like to keep in mind how easy it is to go to the store.
-Most of us don’t live in the middle of nowhere and therefore we don’t need to stock up on office stuff.
+Most of us live near a store and therefore we don’t need to stock up on office stuff.